 It’s not always particularly easy going however; the surface is soft for large stretches and the prevailing west-southwest winds are a cross-headwind.
 Photo is pre-dawn, there was far too much dust and sand flying around the previous afternoon to want to get a camera out…

 I wasn’t quite prepared for just how bad the winds could get.
 I thought the regular gales of the past few days were pretty much it… How wrong I was.
 Tuesday dished up one of the most testing days (and nights) on two wheels I can remember.
-Caught on an exposed plateau at 3800m in a storm force 10 sandstorm.
+Caught on an exposed plateau at 3800m in a hurricane force sandstorm.
 Unable to stay on my bike, and with visibility no more than 150m in vast curtains of grit ripped from the surface of the desert, by 2pm I managed to find a bit of shelter behind a shepherd’s hut.
 The hut was locked but they’re usually pretty nasty inside anyway, so after much effort and with the assistance of some large boulders, I managed to get my tent up amongst the detritus of decomposing animal skins, bones, piles of llama shit, and human garbage.
 I crawled in, and stayed put until 5am next day wondering if the tent would survive.
 Bandana over nose and mouth as gusts like cannonballs brought in a fresh payload of sand and dust to cover everything.
 The only analogy I can think of for the noise is perhaps camping next to a 747 at take-off thrust.
 I was out before dawn to try and make it over the high pass before the return of the afternoon “megawinds”.
 The thought of being exposed a further 800m up did not appeal… The pic is of my tent just before dropping it and hitting the road.
 Dawn winds were a more agreeable force 4 or so.

 The tiny community of Puesto Sey sits about 20km below the pass.
 Despite the early hour folk were happy to refill my bottles for me.